Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics: Introduction

 \subsection{Contributions}

 Section~\ref{BV2} deals with the Finsler space of $BV^2$-curves.
-Our main contribution is Theorems~\ref{local_existence} proving the existence of a minimizing geodesic between two $BV^2$-curves.
+Our main contribution is Theorem~\ref{local_existence} proving the existence of a minimizing geodesic between two $BV^2$-curves.
 We also explain how this result can be generalized to the setting of geometric curves (i.e. up to reparameterizations).

-Section~\ref{Hs} extends these results to $H^k$-curves with $k\geq 2$ integer, which gives rise to Theorem~\ref{existence_sobolev} and Theorem \ref{geom-sob}.
+Section~\ref{Hs} extends these results to $H^k$-curves with $k\geq 2$ integer, which gives rise to Theorems~\ref{existence_sobolev} and \ref{geom-sob}.
 Our results are complementary to those presented in~\cite{MuMi_ov} and~\cite{Bruveris} where the authors show the geodesic completeness of curves endowed with the $H^k$-metrics with $k \geq 2$ integer.
 We indeed show that the exponential map is surjective.

 Section~\ref{discretization} proposes a discretized minimal geodesic problem for $BV^2$ and Sobolev curves.
 We show numerical simulations for the computation of stationary points of the energy.
 In particular, minimization is made by a gradient descent scheme, which requires, in the $BV^2$-case, a preliminary regularization of the geodesic energy.